dwids/.github.io-/Kermode_2020_21_films.md

 # Kemode 2020-21 suggestions

 Saturday, 18 July 2020
-Good Vibrations Back reference to this Belfast based film about an attempt to stage a concert.
+*Good Vibrations* - a back reference to this Belfast based film about an attempt to stage a concert.

 **June-Sept 2020**